DON’T MISS YOUR CHANCE TO PHOTOGRAPH AFRICA!

 There is no better way to improve your wildlife photography than in the best classroom in the world – The African Bush.
 This package will appeal to photographers of all levels of experience and ability who want a more immersive safari experience at some of the best photo locations in Botswana.
 No matter how much you think you know there’s always something more to learn when it comes to wildlife photography.
 And our guides will be on hand throughout this safari to help you do just that!

-The Pangolin Chobe Lodge is situated on the hill above the town of Kasane, the gateway to the Chobe National Park.
+We will be staying at the Pangolin Chobe Lodge is situated on the hill above the town of Kasane, the gateway to the Chobe National Park.
 We are a three-minute drive from the newly rebuilt Kasane International Airport.

-At the Pangolin Chobe Lodge, there are a total of 14 bedrooms and we have reserved 9 of them.
 The bedrooms are configured as either double beds or two singles and all en-suite with the toilet and shower.
 Each of the rooms has a private balcony with spectacular views across the Chobe floodplains.
 The rooms are all air-conditioned with plenty of plug points and places to store camera gear and luggage.

 The heart of the Pangolin Chobe lodge is the dining room, editing area, bar and pool terrace.
 The aim of the Pangolin Chobe Lodge is to have an inclusive, elegant and relaxed atmosphere where you immediately feel like you are a part of a club.
 The walls are adorned with amazing wildlife images to inspire you, and there are plenty of places to relax and spend time with your fellow travelers.
 On the upper floor is the bar with a table dedicated to editing and workshops.
 On certain evenings, we like to have a braai (a South African barbecue).